codeganesh/BlazorMediaRecorder/README.md

 # Blazor Media Recorder
-### A Razor Component for that lets us record screen, camera and mic audio.
+A Razor component that lets us record screen, camera, and mic audio.